Cora van Nieuwenhuizen: Member of the European Parliament, 2014–2017

 Van Nieuwenhuizen was elected a Member of the European Parliament in the 2014 election.
 In the House of Representatives she was succeeded by Jeroen van Wijngaarden.
 A member of the ALDE (Group of the Alliance of Liberals and Democrats for Europe) political faction, she served as her parliamentary group's deputy coordinator on the Committee on Economic and Monetary Affairs (alongside Sylvie Goulard).
 On the committee, she was the rapporteur on financial technology.
 Later, she joined the Special Committee on Tax Rulings and Other Measures Similar in Nature or Effect in 2015.
 In addition, she held the position of vice-chairwoman of the parliament's delegation for relations with India.

 Besides her committee assignments, Van Nieuwenhuizen was a member of the European Parliament Intergroup on Long Term Investment and Reindustrialisation and the European Parliament Intergroup on LGBT Rights.

 Van Nieuwenhuizen mainly focused on matters of aviation, water transport and energy policy.
-She served as an MEP from until her appointment to the Government of the Netherlands.
+She served as an MEP until her appointment to the Government of the Netherlands.